-*Whilst I normally advocate tuna in water/ brine for those looking to lose weigh on The Food Effect, that’s factoring in the addition of some mayonnaise (I won’t let my clients or The Food Effect followers be eating dry tuna!) – this recipe doesn’t include any mayonnaise and using tuna in oil is essential for this recipe!
-Additionally, the sunflower oil in tinned tuna is heart healthy and full of the super omega-3’s and doesn’t add any unhealthy calories… so DON’T try substitute this one for dry tuna!
+*Whilst I normally advocate tuna in water/ brine for those looking to lose weight on The Food Effect, that’s factoring in the addition of some mayonnaise (I won’t have my clients (or anyone!) eating dry tuna!) – this recipe doesn’t include any mayonnaise and using tuna in oil is essential for this recipe!
+Additionally, the sunflower or olive oil in tinned tuna is heart healthy and full of the super omega-3’s and doesn’t add any unhealthy calories… so DON’T try substitute this one for dry tuna!

 Leave a Response